 One popular form of phishing is an email from a social media site like Facebook, Instagram, or Twitter, stating that you have become verified or there is an issue with your account because of copyright and threatening deactivation, unless you fill out a form linked in the email.

 Another states that your iCloud or Microsoft Outlook account has been suspended or someone has logged in to your account on an unrecognized device.
-The email will have a link that leads to a website that
+The email will have a link that leads to a website that *looks* like an official Apple or Microsoft page, with fields to submit a username and password, but the URL will look long and spammy.

 In more sophisticated attacks, the hacker may already know something about you and use that nugget of information to their advantage.
 For example, it may appear to be from a friend or colleague and include language like, “Here are pictures from last week.”
 In one very targeted instance, a hacker breached a major oil company by sending a PDF of a takeout menu for a Chinese restaurant that was popular with employees.